Who killed Joseph Smith?

 Feb.
 1, 2022, Updated Jan.
 20, 2023

 I’m guessing a few of you are sitting there scratching your head thinking, “What do you mean who killed Joseph?
 We know exactly who killed Joseph and Hyrum.
 It was the mob!
 We have the accounts of Willard Richards and John Taylor you know.
 It’s even in our canonized scripture in D&C 135.”
 To the casual reader of history, this has been the common narrative as explained by the LDS church.
 Most people are unaware that the church has slowly been changing how they talk about the events of that fateful day.
-I myself never felt the need to even ask the question.
+I never felt the need to even ask the question.
 I mean, why would you ever doubt what the church says?
 The Book of Mormon is true, so the rest must be true, and they only have our best interest at heart, right? 🤔

 To help you understand where I’m coming from I’d like to first share a video from some folks that I highly respect.
 I feel that they are honest seekers of truth and want to know what happened to the prophet of this restoration and his brother… oh, and their younger brother as well. :)

 After the video, I’ll add a few of my thoughts, but this essay will be a work in progress.
 As new theories and ideas emerge I’ll add to it.
 I do have to include a bit of a warning here.
 You have to approach the theories presented with an open mind.
 If, in your mind, the church can do no wrong, then you’ll find this video offensive.
+(Part 1 & Part 2 Documentaries have now been released, see links below.)

 I’ll admit that this theory was shocking the first time I heard it.
 I just couldn’t wrap my brain around the idea that the possibility existed that church leaders could do something so horrific.
 How could someone present themselves with all the appearances of a righteous “prophet”, yet potentially be a murderer?
 A term that helps define this shock we feel, and our desire to disbelieve such an accusation, is called cognitive dissonance.

-Cognitive Dissonance : psychological conflict resulting from incongruous beliefs and attitudes held simultaneously
+Cognitive Dissonance: psychological conflict resulting from incongruous beliefs and attitudes held simultaneously

 Not long ago I sat down with a high-ranking church leader and decided to float this theory by them.
 The response was as expected, “No way, no way!!”
 They actually seemed repulsed by even suggesting the theory.
 A careful study of the scriptures shows us that it is not only possible but to be expected that men or women can give off the appearance of righteousness.
 (2 Corinthians 11:14-15)

-1And no marvel; for Satan himself is transformed into an angel of light.
+14 And no marvel; for Satan himself is transformed into an angel of light.

 15 Therefore it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works.